 1>Passport with expiry not more than 6 months.

-4>COVID19 negative report taken upto 72 hr before departure (RT PCR) in hard copy (English)*
+4>COVID19 negative report taken upto 48 hr before departure (RT PCR) in hard copy (English),must be from any ICMR approved lab and should have QR code on the result.*

 *Do check about latest status before the journey as now a day’s rules can be changed any time.
 The negative report is required to board the flight, after arriving at Dubai you will need to go through test again (free of cost) and have to wait at your hotel for the result (SMS/Mail) and only after you get the negative result you are free to explore the city.
 Normally results comes within 8-12 hr so if arriving in evening you will get result before next day morning.